avtrujillo/SudokuSolver/README.md

 ### Prerequisites

 This project runs in Ruby, and was written for version 2.3.3.
-It requires the 'set' gem (included in the Ruby standard library), and was written with version 2.6.8 of said gem.

 ### Installing